tkhq/docs/docs/getting-started/Organizations.md

 Organizations have resource limits, which are described in detail [here](/faq)

-## Sub Organization
+## Sub-Organization

-A sub-organization is an segregated organization that is nested within a parent organization.
-By default, the parent organization has read access to all sub-organizations, but no write access.
+A sub-organization is a segregated organization that is nested within a parent organization.
+By default, the parent organization has *read* access to all sub-organizations, but no *write* access.
 That means users in the parent organization have no ability to use private keys or alter any resources in the sub-org by default.
-For more information on sub-organizations and common use cases for this functionality, keep reading.
+For more information on sub-organizations and common use cases for this functionality, follow along in the next section 👉.